TeamWin/android_device_samsung_j2corelte/README.md

-## TWRP device tree for Galaxy J5 Prime
+## TWRP device tree for Galaxy J2 Core 2018

-G570F is tested ,   other models not tested but it should work fine , they all share same cpu and board
+J260F not tested but it should work fine , they all share same cpu and board

-build using minimal  twrp 6.0
+build using minimal  twrp 8.1